pifopi/zelda/README.md

 # GCC

-Don't forget to launch the executable from it's own directory (to find the copied resources)
+Don't forget to launch the executable from its own directory (to find the copied resources)

 You have an example on how to build with build.sh